CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 | max_intensity      | The maximum intensity of the effect.
 | health_threshold   | The amount of health above which one is immune to the disease.
 Must be between -200 and 200. (optional )
 | symptoms           | The effect applied by the disease.
-| affected_bodyparts | The list of bodyparts on which the effect is applied. (optional, default to num_bp)
+| affected_bodyparts | The list of bodyparts on which the effect is applied. (optional, default to bp_null)

 ```json